lyubogeorgiev/JavaOOP/ReflectionAndAnnotations/README.md

 Created Annotation Author with a String element called name.
 The annotation can be used only on methods and also is available at Runtime.
 Created a class Tracker which have methods with Author annotation and print methods by author according to the requirements.

+Exercise 01 - Harvesting Fields
+-

+A Map with String as a key and List<Field> as value was created to store all the required fields by access modifier.
+Once all the fields are stored, when a condition was received from the console, the requested fields by access modifier are printed on the console according to the requirements.